 Approach to information security initiatives

-DENSO Corporation continued to undertake a number of measures in fiscal 2012 that included restricting the removal of computers from DENSO facilities to units provided specifically for that purpose, tightening access to shared servers and placing restrictions on the use of recordable media.
+High management awareness on the part of individual associates is the foundation of information security.
+DENSO Corporation implements such security measures as restricting the removal of computers from DENSO facilities to units provided specifically for that purpose, tightening access to shared servers and placing restrictions on the use of recordable media.
+At the same time, it promotes various enlightenment activities for associates.